 Destiny Islands, Twilight Town, Radiant Garden, and Disney Castle appear in cutscenes but are not playable.

-You can breed and team up with creatures called Dream Eaters.
-They will back you in combat and can be linked with for team up attacks.
+The player can breed and team up with creatures called Dream Eaters.
+They will back you in combat and can be linked with for team-up attacks.
 Raising and leveling them up will give Sora & Riku new commands and abilities.
 The player can have three Dream Eaters in a team but only the first two can be out at a time.
 Though the third Dream Eater will still gain experience despite not actually battling.